 Culture of Madhya Pradesh: Tradition and Lifestyle of Madhya Pradesh

-The state Madhya Pradesh, the very heart of India has a vibrant, colorful, and most fascinating culture.
+The state of Madhya Pradesh, the very heart of India has a vibrant, colourful, and fascinating culture.
 The state has cities that are filled with archaeological treats, dipped in powerful history.
 The rich culture has a major contribution to tribal communities.
-The tribal, non-tribal community together makes the state a beautiful place to visit.
-As the state Madhya Pradesh is known to be the highest rank holder in the housing tribal community, the community occupies 1/3 part of the entire region.
+The tribal, and non-tribal community together makes the state a beautiful place to visit.
+As the state of Madhya Pradesh is known to be the highest rank holder in the housing tribal community, the community occupies 1/3 part of the entire region.
 All the communities residing respect each other culture and religion and together provide a beautiful state.
 Madhya Pradesh has 3 distinct tribes- the Gond tribe, the Oraon tribe, and the Bhil tribe.
 The culture and festivals of these tribes are distinctive in nature.
-BhagoriyaHaat, Madai are two famous festivals that are celebrated by these tribal groups.
+BhagoriyaHaat, and Madai are two famous festivals that are celebrated by these tribal groups.
 Also, dance forms like Sela, Gaur, karma, and Kaksar, etc are famous.
 Madhya Pradesh has also a vast range of folk music.

 The Gond known by another name Raj Gond is an Indian tribal group.
 The tribe is one of the largest tribal groups in India and most commonly found in the state of Madhya Pradesh.
 The culture of this tribe is distinctive.
 They speak Gondi Language which is somewhat related to Telugu and is also a Dravidian language.
 The marriage system is very different.
 Some of them are known as PoyseOttur that is marriage by capture, HaiwarMarmi that is marriage by elopement, and Odiyatturmarmi that is marriage by the intrusion.
 However, these are not considered very well among other societies.